 The following morning was spent dealing with last minute customs paper work issues, the long 850-mile trip back home began about one pm and getting it through US Customs that evening was a long ordeal.
 The trip ended the following afternoon without any problems with the car back home in Vermont.
 I did get stopped twice by Maine State Police Officers because the small New Brunswick window transport sticker and no license plates left the impression of it not being registered.

-After returning home with it, a set of progressive rate Swedish Lesjöfors springs, vintage style Koni “Classic”shocks, and a set of Halibrand pin-drive wheels with knock-off hubs has been installed on it duplicating the equipment on my first one.
+After returning home with it, a set of progressive rate Swedish Lesjöfors springs, vintage style Koni “Classic”shocks, and a set of Halibrand pin-drive wheels with knock-off hubs has been installed.
 When we return more information about the 1800 series cars (1961-’73) will be covered along with further maintenance work and performance enhancements on the car in the near future.